tjd1234/cmpt383summer2022/docs/languages/ruby/objects.md

 many programmers, this is very appealing, and makes them more productive.

-A downside of this approach is that Ruby has a lot of features that are not explicit, and you must learn a lot about how to best use these features.
+A downside of this approach is that Ruby has a lot of features that are not explicit, and you must learn a about how to best use these features.
 Reading sophisticated Ruby code can be a challenge due to all the defaults and built-in behaviour.
 In addition, all these hidden features also tend to make a Ruby an inefficient language, in both time and memory.

 There is no one answer about whether Ruby is a good or bad language.
 It depends on your application, and how much you enjoy using Ruby features.